-The training centre is required to maintain the DP equipment and systems (hardware and software) periodically according to the manufacturer's guidance.
-The maintenance shall be periodically reviewed by an authorised technician and documented accordingly.
+The training centre is required to maintain the DP equipment and systems (hardware and software) periodically according to their manufacturers' guidance.
+The maintenance shall be periodically reviewed by a technician authorised by the simulator's manufacturer and documented accordingly.
 A copy of the maintenance contract and a record of the maintenance carried out must be available when the centre is audited.